Welcome to The Heat!

 The Mission of The Heat is to motivate the athlete to aspire to achieve leadership, discipline and integrity through the sport of track and field and cross country running.
 The Heat is a community-based program that operates under the guidelines of the Cobb County Youth Track League (CCYTL), Georgia Recreation and Parks Association (GRPA), United States Association of Track and Field (USATF), Amateur Athletics Union (AAU), and the Road Runners Club of America (RRCA).
 There are two track seasons.
 For those participating in the entire track season, it lasts for 6 months (approximately 3 months during the Spring and 3 months during the Summer).
 During these 6 months; we assist boys and girls, ages 6 -18, with training in track and field events and participation in developmental meets, as well as competitive local, regional and national meets such as the USATF and the AAU National Junior Olympics.
 From September through February, several of our athletes also participate in cross country and road races.

 "The Heat is one of the few remaining local clubs that still train developmental as well as elite athletes", Club President, Blane Williams declares, "We do not recruit, we work with any and all athletes between the ages of six and 18 who register with our club and come to practice on our home track and campus at Kell High School ready to work and to commit to doing their best.
 If they have the desire and ability to be national champions, we have the vehicle to take them as far as they are able to go.
-Several athletes are looking forward to 2016 Olympics in Rio, and we will do our best to get them there."
+Several athletes are looking forward to 2012 Olympics in London, and we will do our best to get them there."

 Check out the Achievers page to see some of the accomplishments we achieved during our first eight years of existence.